justaboutnormal/hangman/README.md

 # hangman

 Just a friendly game of hangman written in Clojure.
+View it here: [Hangman!](http://mahonbaldwin.com/hangman/)

 ## Overview